-On a cool partly sunny day, guide Brad’s rover driver positioned his travelers near the tundra lodge in view of two polar bears coming towards each other, feeling each others presence and finally ending up on the gloss ice surface of a giant thermakarst.
-In the early morning the ice reflected the pinkish, reddish tones of the sunrise and made for a perfect backdrop for the next couple of hours.
-As the bears made there way onto the ice they seemed to skate on the mirrored surface..slipping slightly but stopping in time to get running starts into confrontation.
-As the two sparred incessantly all over the lake’s surface, other sparring was taking place in the area.
+On a cool partly sunny day, guide Brad’s rover driver positioned his travelers near the tundra lodge in view of two polar bears coming towards each other, feeling each others presence and finally ending up on the gloss ice surface of a giant thermokarst.
+In the early morning, the ice reflected the pinkish, reddish tones of the sunrise and made for a perfect backdrop for the next couple of hours.
+As the bears made their way onto the ice they seemed to skate on the mirrored surface..slipping slightly but stopping in time to get running starts into a confrontation.
+As the two sparred incessantly all over the lake’s surface, another sparring was taking place in the area.
 However, this was surely the feature bout on the ice, continuing into the willows, and around snow drifts.
 Great morning just below the “squared” arctic circle.

 From there the group headed out to the polar bear compound and then over to Lyon’s Park nestled in the boreal forest closer to the coastal road.
 Out around the shuttle, they found fox scat which guests from Cleveland Zoo were photographing when surprisingly a red fox appeared on scene.
 He was first spotted up on the quartzite rock outcroppings in amazing light and then inquisitively approached quite closely before dodging in and out of the rocks…amazing!

 Incredibly this experience was overshadowed by a bear lift after lunch.
 When guests figured out what the “surprise” Elise had for them, it was if someone had won the lottery…tremendous excitement!”
 Best Churchill area tour ever! “; according to Elise.